 Audio Technica AT LP-60 BT

-At first glance, many people may perceive this device only plays LP records.
+At first glance, many people may perceive this device to only plays LP records.
 However, the device has other features that meet the expectations of music lovers.
 It is advisable to purchase this 6.5-pound belt machine if the users need to digitalize their LP records.

 Audio Technica AT-LP60 USB also performs well when used as a simple record player.
 This turntable can be used with different stereo systems by conveniently switching a built-in pre-amplifier from phono to line level.
 A majority of the vinyl lovers and casual listeners prefer to use this automatic machine, but this record player may not have the capacity to please the most trained ears.

 Also, there is a possibility of a Bluetooth sound stream to any Bluetooth speaker.
-Up to eight different pairs of speakers, headphones or other devices that utilize Bluetooth wireless technology can be stored in the AT-LP60-BT’s memory.
+Up to eight different pairs of speakers, headphones, or other devices that utilize Bluetooth wireless technology can be stored in the AT-LP60-BT’s memory.
 Once stored, a simple push of the turntables Function button is all that is required to connect the turntable to your chosen wireless device.

-- Connects wirelessly to speakers and other devices equipped with Bluetooth wireless technology or to wired audio systems and powered speakers via included dual RCA output cable
+- Connects to speakers and other devices equipped with Bluetooth wireless technology or to wired audio systems and powered speakers via included dual RCA output cable

 - Fully automatic operation with two speeds: 33-1/3 and 45 RPM